cloudigrade/integrade/README.rst

     export AWS_SECRET_ACCESS_KEY_DEV08CUSTOMER=XXX
     export CLOUDIGRADE_ROLE_DEV08CUSTOMER=XXX

-If you do know know which credentials to use ask another integrade developer for assistance.
+If you don't know which credentials to use ask another integrade developer for assistance.

 Automatic setup configures your environment to run tests against a remote